rur/good/_baseline/starter_test/docs/ROUTEMAP.md

 #### Request Resources

-Within the layout page package the `resources.go` file load a set of per-request resources, like user details or DB data based on the request.
-You can bind an additional resources parameter to you handlers in the routemap like so `_handler = "hlp.BindEnv(bindResources(myHandlerWithResources))"`
+Within a page package, the `resources.go` file has code to load per-request page resources, like user details or storage data for the endpoint.
+You can bind an additional resources parameter to you handlers in the routemap like so

+`_handler = "hlp.BindEnv(bindResources(myHandlerWithResources))"`

+Note that `hlp.BindEnv` is required because the resource loader makes use of the site Env.
+Your handler must have the signature...

 ```
 func myHandlerWithResources(rsc resources, env service.Env, resp treetop.Response, req *http.Request) interface{} {